 Double Up Your Thread

 I swear these methods will make your life so much easier, after a few tries you won’t even have to think about what you’re doing.
-Hopefully these tips will help you on your own sewing projects (especially now that Halloween is coming up!)
+Hopefully, these tips will help you with your own sewing projects (especially now that Halloween is coming up!)

-Don’t forget to PIN this to your sewing and crafts board.
-Check out my Sewing page for more ideas or start here:
+Check out my Crafting & DIY page for more ideas or start here: